 Many accused them of doing this so that they could benefit from the extra highs fees that were necessary at the time.
 For this reason, some Bitcoin miners refuse to use Bitmain products.
-However, if you’re not interest in the politics, they do make some excellent Bitcoin mining units!
+However, if you're not interested in politics, they do make some excellent Bitcoin mining units!

 Best if Money is no Object – DragonMint T1

 We now come to the absolute best mining unit on the market today.
-The DragonMint T1 has been created by Halong Mining, a new company that is specialising in ASIC miners.
-Halong claim to have spent over $30 million on developing this beast of a unit!
+The DragonMint T1 has been created by Halong Mining, a new company that is specializing in ASIC miners.
+Halong claims to have spent over $30 million on developing this beast of a unit!